nicholasjackson827/ngjackson/blog/how-i-built-ngjackson-com.md

 ## Design

-The site is built from scratch with CSS Grid as the layout.
+The site is built from scratch with CSS grid as the layout.
 I use nothing but Bootstrap at work, so it was tempting to pull that in, but to keep the site fast and simple, I decided to write my own CSS from scratch.

-For those who haven't used it, CSS Grid is the newest way to build your website layout.
-If you inspect my homepage,
+For those who haven't used it, CSS grid is the newest way to build your website layout.
+If you inspect my homepage, you'll see that I use CSS grid in 5 different places, just for a simple layout (entire page wrapper, 2 places in the header, post previews, and the date objects).

+Everything else about the design is pretty standard CSS with nothing too special.
+I eventually have hopes to add some slick page transitions, but that's for another day.

+## Deployment

+This is probably my favorite part of my website.
+It's so incredibly slick, mostly thanks to Git and [Netlify](https://www.netlify.com/) where my site is hosted.
+Their slogan is "Write frontend code.
+Push it.
+We handle the rest." and that could not be more accurate.

+### Design Changes

+Here's my workflow for making a basic design change:

+1. Make sure I'm not on `master` locally (if I want to review the changes before they get published, otherwise I can just commit to `master`).
+2. Make some changes on a branch and commit.
+3. Push that branch to GitHub.
+4. Open up a pull request for that branch (if I didn't have one already).
+5. Netlify **automatically** recognizes my PR and starts a staging build from the branch.
+6. Once Netlify builds my site in staging, I get a link to preview it posted to the PR in GitHub.
+7. If I feel good about how it looks, I have 2 options: merge the PR with master _or_ go to my app in Netlify and click "Publish".

+It may look like a lot of steps, but that's if I want to preview the changes before they get deployed.
+If I am just fixing a typo or something, I can just make a change on `master`, commit it, and push it and Netlify takes care of the rest.

+### Publishing New Content

+As I mentioned in the content section, Netlify CMS (how I write my posts) integrates with my Git workflow and allows me to write `.md` files and publish them without touching any code.

+Since I'm still working out bugs in the design, I want to be able to preview what my new posts look like before I push them live.
+Netlify CMS offers something called the "editorial workflow" which you can enable/disable at your will.
+[The documentation](https://github.com/utlib/netlify-cms-test/blob/master/docs/editorial-workflow.md) does a great job of describing it, but it allows you to save your new post without publishing it.
+What this means in Git terms is that it will commit the post to a new branch and open a pull request on that branch.

+"But wait!" you may ask.
+"Doesn't Netlify **automatically** build a preview for you whenever you open a pull request??"
+Yes!
+Yes they do.
+That means that whenever you click "Save Draft," you will be able to preview the new post on a preview instance of your site, all thanks to Netlify.

+Then, once you're happy with your post, you can approve and publish the draft which merges the pull request into `master` and deletes your branch at which point Netlify pulls your new post and adds it to your production site.

+That's a 30,000 foot view of how my website is built and works.
+If you have any questions, leave a comment below and I'll be sure to answer!
+Also feel free to let me know if you have any requests for me to write about.